-The Society reports a loss (prior to the actuarial adjustments to the closed final salary pension scheme liability) of £5,000 for the financial year ended 31 October 2022 (2021: profit of £583,000)
+The Society reports a profit (prior to the actuarial adjustments to the closed final salary pension scheme liability) of £951,000 for the financial year ended 31 October 2023 (2022: loss of £5,000)

-A significant reduction of £598,000 in the value of the investment portfolio held by the Society contributed to the overall loss of the Society.
+A loss of £172,000 (2022: loss of £598,000) in the value of the investment portfolio held by the Society reduced the profits.
 The Society is investing in funds for the longer term and the portfolio is managed according to defined criteria.
 The investment objective is to achieve a balanced return, seeking long term capital gains and some income.
 A medium risk profile is adopted.

-Overall, the Society performed well at an operating level compared both with the budget set, and against the prior year, with an operating profit of £339,000 (2021: £76,000).
-Revenues began to recover, with a move in fees back towards pre-covid levels.
-Similarly, operations began to increase following the pandemic, with costs reflecting this welcome return to a more normal level of activity.
-One of the main items in the Society's Income Statement is the unrealised movements in investment values, and the general reduction in financial asset values during the year is reflected in the overall result for the Society, as outlined above.
+Overall, the Society exceeded expectations at an operating level compared both with the budget set, and against the prior year, with an operating profit of £670,000 (2022: £339,000).
+Revenue uplift has positioned the Society to weather inflation increases already suffered and anticipated.
+Operational expenditure has risen with the return of post pandemic operating activity, however, resource management has been impacted by a challenging and competitive recruitment market where delayed recruitment has created a financial upside.
+One of the main items in the Society's Income Statement is the unrealised movements in investment values, and the general improvement in financial asset values during the year is reflected in the overall result for the Society, as outlined above.

-Loss reported by the Society after actuarial adjustment was £131,000 (2021: profit of £475,000).
+Profit reported by the Society after actuarial adjustment was £692,000 (2022: loss of £131,000).